 A gift in your will is one of the easiest ways to create your legacy and offers the following benefits:

-• NO COST: Costs you nothing now to give in this way.
+- NO COST: It costs you nothing now to give in this way.

 Four simple, “no-cost-now” ways to give in your will